 • Are the sites you’re partnering with for student off-campus experiences modeling best practices for effective business strategies that students will need to succeed?

-A couple of universities now offer a concurrent Au.D. and MBA, giving students a potential advantage in the workplace and the industry as they emerge with a dual degree that leans into both the clinical and business sides of audiology.
+Some universities now offer a concurrent Au.D. and MBA, giving students a potential advantage in the workplace and the industry as they emerge with a dual degree that leans into both the clinical and business sides of audiology.

 Students, too, can ask important questions of the Au.D. programs they’re considering.
 It’s not easy — the application process doesn’t offer much investigative opportunity in this regard — but potential applicants can: